timeplus-io/proton/README.md

 # Architecture

 In distributed mode, `proton` depends on a high throughput and low latency distributed write ahead log for data ingestion and streaming query.
 It also depends on this distributed write ahead log for metadata management and node membership management etc tasks.
-This architecture is inspired by lots of prior work in academic and industry, to name a few [LinkedIn Databus](https://dl.acm.org/doi/10.1145/2391229.2391247), [SLOG](http://www.vldb.org/pvldb/vol12/p1747-ren.pdf), and lots of work from [Martin Kleppmann](https://martin.kleppmann.com/)

 architecture highlights